SixArm/mast-cell-help/topics/hurting/index.md

 "I said you don’t get how bad it is right now.
 45 minutes later I was in the ER.
 They said 5 minutes later I would have died."

 "This has been happening every night.
 I barely sleep my body won’t shut down.
 I’m stuck in this dread state and my body feels weak.
 I’m crawling out of my skin.
 I get really hot and really cold.
 Sometimes I have diarrhea and compulsive vomiting with it.
 I can’t take this anymore it’s been 5 years and I don’t know what to do."

+"It can be so upsetting and lonely.
+I dread when someone asks me how I am."

+"I feel like a broken record... but one that skips songs and sometimes randomly plays in reverse.
+It is nearly impossible for others to understand."

+"I can barely eat any food.
+I can hardly get out of bed.
+I’ve lost everything I own, including my pets."

+"I am currently praying for something to take me out the pain is so bad... only thing that helps my flares now are handfuls of benzos which overall is not a solution."

+"I react to everything I eat and am on h1 h2 cromolyn ketotifen and quercetin.
+I had to leave my job 6 months ago and am now basically bed bound.
+I don’t want to live like this anymore.
+Please send hope."